duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 ```
 solution is
 ```
+# sometimes you need to start agent, for example you ssh to machine, so for
+error like: # Could not open a connection to your authentication agent. eval "$(ssh-agent -s)"

 ssh-add ~/.ssh/id_rsa
-# sometimes you need to start agent, for error like:
-# Could not open a connection to your authentication agent.
-# eval "$(ssh-agent -s)"
 ```

 ## Rubber Vagrant rubber provision